Thursday, May 24, 2012

 Long haul

 Yet for many hours still, I will remain in this placeless limbo of winding thoughts.
-As much as the satellite map knows my exact position, I play with images of what the morning will be like when it eventually comes: the sharp bright desert light as I walk naked across a lonely hotel room in North Las Vegas, the green café garden after the rain at Kurfürstenstraße in Berlin, or a simple morning with Danish yoghurt and Special-K cereals in Seoul.
-Cheap aesthetics of the frequent flyer one may say but it is a playfulness that I am willing to defend.
-I want the world to be at once boundless and familiar, the journey to be continuous rather than a temporary escape from everyday boredom.
-Instead of paying for a house, a car or a wide-screen TV, I have chosen this and for every day I realize more and more how important it was for me to be able to make that choice.
+As much as the satellite map knows my exact position, I play with images of what the morning will be like when it finally comes: the sharp, bright desert light as I walk naked across a lonely hotel room in North Las Vegas; the green café garden after the rain on Kurfürstenstraße in Berlin; or a simple morning with Danish yoghurt and Special K in Seoul.
+Cheap aesthetics of the frequent flyer, one may say – but it is a playfulness I am willing to defend.
+I want the world to be at once boundless and familiar, the journey continuous rather than a temporary escape from everyday boredom.

 Labels: